AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

 ---
 audience: end-user
 title: Prepare and send an email
-description: Learn how to prepare and send an email with Campaign Web UI
+description: Learn how to prepare and send an email with Campaign Web user interface
 exl-id: 80c16d2d-2a31-48f1-a161-ee574ec24172
 badge: label="Limited Availability"
 ---